Nick McKim

-Nicholas James McKim (born 11 June 1965) is an Australian politician, currently serving as a Senator for Tasmania in the federal parliament.
+Nicholas James McKim (born 11 June 1965) is an Australian politician who is currently serving as a senator for Tasmania in the federal parliament.
 He was previously a Tasmanian Greens member of the Tasmanian House of Assembly elected at the 2002 election, representing the Franklin electorate from 2002 to 2015, and led the party from 2008 until 2014.
 On 21 April 2010, he became the first member of the Greens in any Australian ministry.
 From February 2020 until June 2022, he served as co-deputy leader of the Australian Greens.

 Early life

 McKim was born in London, England.
 When he was five years old, his family emigrated from the UK to Australia.
 He attended the Hutchins School, Kingston High School, then Hobart College.
 He lived in Adelaide, South Australia, before moving to Tasmania.
 Before entering parliament, McKim worked as a wilderness guide and advertising executive.

 McKim served time in prison after being arrested during the Farmhouse Creek Blockade in the early 1980s.